CSCfi/csc-user-guide/guide_for_teachers.md

    # Check the full list of available base images [DockerHub](https://hub.docker.com/u/rocker/)
    # e.g., here start with rocker/rstudio:4.1.1 as base image (the first layer image) and extend as needed with rest of the layers of docker image
    # image tag/version (here: 4.1.1) must be used for reproducibility; avoid using "latest" tag
-   FROM FROM rocker/rstudio:4.1.1
+   FROM rocker/rstudio:4.1.1

    ENV PATH=/usr/lib/rstudio-server/bin:$PATH

-   # Add/modify these scripts for working with custom notebooks.
-Explore more about these scripts on [rocker github](https://github.com/rocker-org/rocker-versioned2/tree/master/scripts);
+   # For adding packages or configurations you can either use scripts provided by rocker on their github page: https://github.com/rocker-org/rocker-versioned2/tree/master/scripts), edit them or write your own from scratch and copy them into the docker file system
-   # These scripts usually contain system dependencies and required packages for your needs.
+   # These scripts usually contain system dependencies and required packages for your needs
-   # if necessary one can modify the packages and package managers locally in the script and copy the script to docker file system before image building.

-   COPY userconf.sh /rocker_scripts/
+   # copy the desired installation script into docker file system, make sure that you have execute rights to the script
-   COPY install_custom.sh /rocker_scripts/
+   COPY install_xx.sh /rocker_scripts/

-   # install the custom packages and system dependencies
+   # install the custom packages and system dependencies by running the script
-   RUN /rocker_scripts/install_custom.sh
-   RUN /rocker_scripts/install_pandoc.sh
+   RUN /rocker_scripts/install_xx.sh

    # Rtsudio is exposed on port 8787
    EXPOSE 8787